All Jacked Up and Full of Worms: Film Review

 Nevertheless, I somehow always knew that those glimpses of high potential wouldn’t last very long, as its title says and describes it all.
 The film is all jacked up in its weirdness, sleaze, as well as somewhat disturbing imagery, and it is evidently full of worms.
 A big question mark popped into my head when I finished watching the movie, because I didn’t know what to make of what I had just seen.
 So, I went and saw it one more time, to see if I could understand the film better.
 It didn’t help, but I did appreciate its existence more.
 These types of movies aren’t made consistently, so it is great to see filmmakers exploring various imaginative ways to cause provocation or tether between exploitation and sleaze.
 All Jacked Up and Full of Worms is precisely what you think it is, but, in the end, you wish it dwelled more into the crazed and demented addictions that these worms caused in a less restrained fashion.

-All Jacked Up and Full of Worms is now showing in select US theaters and will be released on Screambox on November 8, 2022.
+All Jacked Up and Full of Worms was released on Screambox on November 8, 2022.

 READ ALSO